He got the invitation in the form of a letter that off-season.

 "It's nice," Faulker told The Herald-Tribune in late February.
 "I didn't really expect to go to big league camp, but I was pleased when I got the letter.
 Being near my home is all that much better, because I can sleep in my own bed, eat my own food."

-Despite the invitation to big league camp, Faulker didn't make the Orioles that year, or any year.
-He ultimately played eight seasons, making it up to AAA.
-Faulkner, though, is still close to home.
+Faulker didn't make the Orioles that year, or any year, his career ending in 1994 after eight seasons.
+But Faulkner is still close to home.
 But, instead of playing, he's coaching.

 Faulkner has served as the head baseball coach at Venice High School in Venice, Fla., since 1999, winning a state championship in the meantime.
 It's the same school that Faulkner attended as a youth.